On this page:

 - User name - If this is a private SFTP server (no anonymous access allowed) enter the user name for your account.

 - Password - In this field enter the password for the SFTP server.

-In the When destination server is not ready section you can enter the number of attempts and time between those attempts to connect to the FTP server.
-By default, if the FTP server is not reachable, Backup4all will try 3 times at a 5 seconds delay before aborting the backup.
-You can increase or decrease these values using the Retry and wait fields.
+In the When SFTP server not ready section you can enter the number of attempts and time between those attempts to connect to the SFTP server.
+By default, if the SFTP server is not reachable, Backup4all will try 5 times at a 60 seconds delay before aborting the backup.
+You can increase or decrease these values using the Retry and Wait fields.

 Additional settings like private key, bandwidth limitation, authentications, encryption and compression can also be configured from this page.